 Katavi National Park is the epitome of the road less travelled.
-As one of the lesser-visited national parks in Eastern Africa, the hidden gem is home to some of the biggest herds of large mammals in the world.
+As one of the lesser-visited national parks in Eastern Africa, this hidden gem is home to some of the biggest herds of large mammals in the world.
 Since its creation in 1974, the most inaccessible tracks that lead to Katavi have deterred crowds of tourists and concealed the area as one of Africa’s best-kept safari secrets.

-Katavi National Park – Africa’s Best Kept Secret
+Katavi National Park FAQs

 If you’re lucky enough to be one of the few hundred people who visit Katavi each year, you’re likely to encounter more wildlife than people on your trip.
 The park offers an unspoilt wildlife experience that cannot be likened to anything of its time, but rather how Africa must have existed centuries ago – before human interference.